Search by Algolia

 How does AI search work?

-When applied to search, AI usually refers to the subsets of machine learning and natural-language processing (NLP) to determine the intent behind a search and return what the user wants.
+When applied to search, AI usually refers to machine learning and natural language processing (NLP) subsets to determine the intent behind a search and return what the user wants.

 NLP and machine learning

-Understanding and appropriately responding to the ways humans talk is a huge challenge for machines because of the unstructured nature and diversity of human speech.
+Understanding and appropriately responding to the ways humans talk is a huge challenge for machines because of human speech’s unstructured nature and diversity.
 In conversation, we use synonyms such as “hot chili” and “spicy chili.”
 We use ambiguous terms, saying things like “Who crushed it at the Grammys?”

 The need for AI-powered search is growing